-This school has 27 permanent classrooms and 11 portable classrooms, a library, a multipurpose room, and an administration building.
-The main campus was built in 1954, and a new administration building was built in 1988.
-The school was modernized in 1996.
-The library, restrooms, and work room were modernized in 2005.
+This school has 19 permanent classrooms and 14 portable classrooms, a library, a multipurpose room, and an administration building.
+The main campus was built in 1956 and modernized in 1996.

 Maintenance and Repair

 District maintenance staff ensures that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.
 A work order process is used to ensure efficient service and that emergency repairs are given the highest priority.